 We had free wifi and I loved my little work area.

-With cable for the kids to unwind to in between attractions and pool time, I have to say I absolutely loved being here.
+With cable for the kids to unwind in between attractions and pool time, I have to say I absolutely loved being here.

 Other Useful Amenities of Maison Dupuy